AnilKumarp575/Selenium/README.md

 Package Name - webpage.testcases

      HomeTests - This class holds all the tests written for the web page.
 It has tests denoted by @Test annotations and accepts required test data using @Parameters annotations for each test respectively.
 Each test method makes use of the helper functions defined in HomePage class to construct the test automation flow.
+Assertions are used in each test method for performing verifications.

 Package Name - webpage.pageObjects